News

 From simple day-to-day things such as using your car’s GPS or calling your family overseas, to work-related tasks such as accessing detailed imagery for ecological assessments, many things we often take for granted depend on space infrastructure.
 Our lives are so dependent on it that losing it would stop us in our tracks in nearly every aspect of our lives.
 The good news is that there’s a lot of work going into safeguarding this critical infrastructure – and TERN’s playing a role in it.

 In just four years TERN has made significant investments in infrastructure and services to support the fields of remote sensing, earth observation, positioning, information technology, and communication networks.
-The infrastructure we provide enables researchers around Australia, and throughout the world, to access a unique range of ecosystem data, including remotely sensed products and matching field survey data, energy and gas flux data, and vegetation and fauna survey data.
+The infrastructure we provide enables environmental research around Australia, and throughout the world, to access a unique range of ecosystem data, including remotely sensed products and matching field survey data, energy and gas flux data, and vegetation and fauna survey data.
 These datasets, along with the standardised techniques used to produce them, are leading to new longer term and larger area analysis and modelling applications being built on TERN infrastructure.

 In recognition of this investment and of the value of our collaborative infrastructure network and expertise, TERN was invited to contribute to the Attorney-General’s Department’s Critical Infrastructure Resilience program through the community of interest it is developing around space-related activities.
 Except in this case it is infrastructure in space used to examine the earth.